Mike & Joyces Travel logs

 We were determined to make the most of our time in the Lafayette area so we headed out to get a better look at the rice crop growing to the west and south of Lafayette.

+We stopped somewhere along the way to inspect equipment used to harvest crawfish.
+One day I am going to hitch a ride on one of these rigs while the operator is actually servicing his traps.
+All I can do today is get a good look at the "boat" and equipment.
 This "crawfish-boat" is powered by a "stern drive" hydraulic wheel that pushes it through flooded rice fields.
 The gasoline engine driving the hydraulic pump is located next to the seat in the back of the boat.
 The "boat" however, is much different than a normal boat.
 The boat is propelled by a special wheel operated at the end of an arm off the stern of the boat.
 These boats operate in VERY shallow water -- as in 8" or less.
 A propeller will not work thus this "mud-wheel" that operates much the same as a special tractor tire designed to operate in mud.
 The wheel is turned by a hydraulic motor.
 The engine mounted in the boat appears to be air cooled and the sole function is to power the hydraulic pump.
 The boat is aluminum with two "wells" fashioned in the forward part of the boat one on each side.
 A pneumatic tire is mounted in each of these wells so that the boat can roll on these tires when the water is too shallow to float it.
 In the back of the boat is a bag of crawfish bait that looks to be mostly rough ground cornmeal pasted into small cylinders the size of empty toilet tissue tubes.
 Now that I have seen this equipment up close I really want to ride with an operator.

 These pics show tires mounted in "tire-wells" located in the front of the boat to help when water is REAL shallow or I suppose to move from one pond to another.

 A crawfish trap/pot looks very much like a crab trap that one might see in any coastal town.
 The operator of that crawfish boat is tending to hundreds of crawfish pots or traps located in flooded rice fields.
 After dumping the crawfish out he drops a tube of bait in the trap then places the trap back in the water.
 The traps are spaced so that the operator sets the speed of the motor so that he can complete these functions in time to drop the baited trap back in the water within a foot or so of the next trap he is going to empty & rebait.
 As you can now imagine these pots are set out in long rows and equally spaced.
 Now you know why.
+Flooded Louisiana rice fields but no visible crawfish pots

-Crawfish season is about over as this sign proclaims.
-Joyce took the pic of this rice field from a bridge you can see tractor tracks in the rice fields.
+Joyce took the pic of this rice field from a bridge you can see tractor tracks in the rice field.

 Mahatma and Water Maid aren't the only rice companies but they are one of the big ones.